 After nightfall and making dinner, we thought we’d try our hand at some night portraiture on the beach.
 The driftwood oaks make for some great compositions.
 We struggled a bit finding our footing but here’s the shot we came out with:

-Afterward we met up with David Long, a photographer friend (and future BlueHour instructor!) who winters in neighboring Florida.
+On Friday, we met up with David Long, a photographer friend (and future BlueHour instructor!) who winters in neighboring Florida.
 We walked a trail in the Savannah Wildlife Refuge and spotted lots of alligators and birds (and lots of moss, too).
 From there, we made a visit to Bonaventure Cemetery, the largest and oldest of Savannah’s municipal cemeteries.

-By this time, David was on his way home for dinner, and we made an evening stop at Forsyth Park.
+We made an evening stop at Forsyth Park.
 The park was bustling with people, and dogs, lots and lots of dogs.
 We got to play with some of them!
 And made some cool fountain shots, too.
 The park was ripe for people-watching; actually, we would say even more-so than in Boston.

 In the morning, we returned back north to South Carolina and did our re-do of Tomotley Plantation and Old Sheldon Church.
 With some exploring, we found a gem: Donnelley Wildlife Management Area.
 Here, we found black water swamps, river otters, lots of alligators – like at least maybe 40 of them in one place, active controlled burns, and the Boynton House.
 We had made some great ‘art student’ work there.